textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Admin-side theme {#admin-side_theme}

 Set the theme (appearance) of the admin panels.
 As of Textpattern 4.5, three themes are offered.
-“Classic” is the original theme with two rows of tabs.
-“Remora” is the updated Classic theme with a single row of tabs with drop-down menus.
-“Hive” is a modern, responsive theme and the basis of our future UI direction.
+"Classic" is the original theme with two rows of tabs.
+"Remora" is the updated Classic theme with a single row of tabs with drop-down menus.
+"Hive" is a modern, responsive theme and the basis of our future UI direction.

 #### Comments

 ##### Require user's name? {#require_user_s_name}

-If set to “Yes”, people that want to comment on your blog will have to enter a name in the comment-form.
+If set to "Yes", people that want to comment on your blog will have to enter a name in the comment-form.
 They will receive an error message otherwise.

 ##### Require user's email address? {#require_user_s_email_address}

-If set to “Yes”, people that want to comment on your blog, will have to enter an email address in the comment-form.
+If set to "Yes", people that want to comment on your blog, will have to enter an email address in the comment-form.
 They will receive an error message otherwise.